temporalio/edu-appdatasec-go-code/exercises/custom-converter/README.md

    ```

    You should now have an idea of how this Workflow runs ordinarily — it outputs
-   the string "Received Plain text input".
+   the string `Received Plain text input`.
 In the next step, you'll add a Custom
    Data Converter.
 4. To add a Custom Data Converter, you don't need to change anything in your
    Workflow code.
 You only need to add a `DataConverter` parameter to